Kishori-1510/Hotel-Reservation-System/README.md

 # Hotel-Reservation-System
 This is a complete application for Hotel Management System.
-The source code contain advance programming specially in using SQL Language.This project provide the feature of
+The source code contain advance programming specially in using SQL Language.
+Create the Database hotel_db.
+Created the Reservation Table.

+This project provide the feature of
 1.Guest Reservation
 2.View Reservation
 3.Get Room Number